acromtech/ArmKinect/README.md

 14. **plot_movement_2D(markers, E, E_smooth_jerk, ts_num)**: This function plots the 2D arm movement trajectory based on the predicted and smoothed jerk-optimized motion.
 It also plot the real arm trajectory directly extract from data for comparison.

-#### Limitations

-The main limitations of the code include its focus on 2D movement reconstruction, sensitivity to sensor placement, complexity of the human arm model and captured data.

 #### Future Work

 To address the limitations, future work could involve: